 Blue Cross’ most recent breach in patient data occurred due to a stolen laptop computer and potentially affected nearly 15,000 users.
 Though details such as financial information and social security numbers were not exposed, member information such as names, addresses, identification numbers, medications and diagnoses were shared.
 Officials have since begun investigating the breach as well as instructed members in what to do to moving forward.

 Word of Marriott’s compromised data systems was made public in late November, although hackers have had access to over 500 million customers’ sensitive travel information – including names, addresses, credit card information and more – for about the past 4 years.
 The hotel chain announced there may have been a possible breach in the encryption security intended to protect guest information – including personal travel plans.
 Marriott’s hotel chain includes Sheraton, Westin, St. Regis and W Hotels establishments.
 This isn’t the first data breach of this caliber for the travel and tourism industry and without proper security, it likely won’t be the last.

 The Quora breach was no small incident – over 100 million users had their information stolen by what was reportedly a malicious third party.
 Information like names, email addresses, encrypted passwords and user behavior on the site was compromised in the data theft incident.
 Quora notified users that hackers may have record of every action taken on Quora – public or private.
 Execs have since let users know what steps to take to re-secure their accounts while investigations are still underway.

-Any business, small or large, has the potential to be harmed by outside parties.
+Any business, small or large, has the potential to be harmed by outside parties, even after implementing secure file upload best practices.
 Most of the time, these violations to user privacy and data are sights unseen.
 Do you have a virus detection plan in place for your business in 2019?
 Reach out to us at firstname.lastname@example.org or by phone at (888) 415-1885 to learn how to protect your data systems with Filestack virus detection.